// Remove Clearing button

 • recipe modification for therapeutic diets

 In addition, you'll undertake pre-practice preparation and simulation training in our on-site clinical skills unit.
-You'll also benefit from inter-professional learning with other health care students from within the University such as dentists, medics and pharmacists.
+You'll also benefit from inter-professional learning with other health care students from within the University such as dentists, medics, pharmacists and Speech and Language Therapists.

 Opportunities